 Since its inception, indoor cycling has evolved from a realistic alternative to outdoor cycling movements, speeds, and terrain to a focus on rhythm riding and a “party on the pedals.”
 This mutation has paved a path of contraindicated maneuvers that have mistakenly been adapted as the new mainstays of indoor cycling.

-Jumps, a movement that seemingly replicates a road cyclist popping out of the saddle to accelerate on an incline and returning to the saddle once speed and control are regained, are often completed on a flat road to the beat of the music.
+A “jump”, a movement that seemingly replicates a road cyclist popping out of the saddle to accelerate on an incline and returning to the saddle once speed and control are regained, is often completed on a flat road to the beat of the music.
 Sometimes jumps are done on an 8, 4, or even 2-second count.

 Jumps are a bit controversial among indoor cycling instructors.
 Some are in favor of them, while others staunchly believe that they’re not safe.
 I’ll be the first to admit that I have used jumps in the past myself.
 It is argued by some that jumps present some contraindications.

-Contraindication: Some of the arguments against jumps are that popping in and out of the saddle can produce a lot of stress on the joints; in particular the lower back, knees and hips.
+Contraindication: Popping in and out of the saddle can produce a lot of stress on the joints; in particular the lower back, knees, and hips.
 Additionally, a rider coming down too quickly could force a lot of pressure onto some very sensitive nerve endings in the pubococcygeus region.

-Modification: If you’re in a class that includes jumps, don’t sit in recovery stewing over it.
-Make use of the time to work on sprints or intervals in the saddle.
-Use the clock to watch the seconds and do regular, equal time on and off sprints, or even high intensity interval training (HIIT) with longer periods of work than recovery.
+Modification: If you’re in a class that includes jumps, make use of the time to work on sprints or intervals in the saddle.
+Use the clock to watch the seconds and do regular, equal time on and off sprints, or even high-intensity interval training (HIIT) with longer periods of work than recovery.